 The onboard hospitality is also the reason why I would choose a Hawaiian Airlines A321neo over an Alaska Airlines 737 to Hawaii any day of the week.
 Alaska Airlines is good, but they don’t give off very much of a chill Hawaiian vibe.
 And why would they?
 They are Alaskan’s for crying out loud.

 Now we’re starting to get to the part of the list where everything starts blending together.
-Yup – the first class products of the remaining airlines are all pretty much all the same.
+Yup – the first class products of the remaining airlines are all very much mediocre.

 For the record, Alaska Airlines latest first class product (which can be found on the 737 MAX 9) is good.
 It’s hardly anything that I would call amazing, but I usually find Alaska Airlines crew to be some of the friendliest in the sky.
 That alone made me place them higher than Delta and United.

 Keep in mind that just like all the other airlines, Alaska Airlines seems to be stuck in a never-ending goal of refurbishing their aircraft.
 Unless you’re flying a brand new airplane, you’ll never really know whether you’ll be getting their newest Alaska Airlines first class seat, or the old Alaska Airlines first class seat (the old fluffy “pillow” type ones they’ve been flying around for the past 15 years or so).

 6. Breeze Airways

 Breeze Airways is relatively new to the domestic first class game.
 They refer to their first class seats as the “Nicest” seats, and from what I’ve personally experienced, they do live up to their name.
 They are spacious, comfortable, and they feature neat perks such as tablet/device holders and leg rests.